eddyp/occasional_rsnapshot/README.md

-found, it makes it appropriate for placing in cron with a very high frequency as a means of triggering backups by just connecting the backup drive; no noise will be made in the cron emails when the sricpt does not find the backup drive connected.
+found, it makes it appropriate for placing in cron with a very high frequency as a means of triggering backups by just connecting the backup drive; no noise will be made in the cron emails when the script does not find the backup drive connected.